The law relating to agency in Kenya is contained in the Factors Act 1889 and the common law as modified by the doctrines of equity.

 5. Lapse of Time

-An agency relationship terminates on expiration of the duration stipulated or implied trade usage or custom.
+An agency relationship terminates on expiration of the duration stipulated or implied by trade usage or custom.

 The unsoundness of mind of either party terminates the agency relationship since the party loses its contractual capacity.